SirDers/Super-Short-Bros/README.md

 - 'A' 'D' -- Left-Right movement
 - 'J' -- Run
 - 'K' -- Jump
-- 'F' -- (Only for Level 4) Use special ability
+- 'L' -- (Only for Level 4) Use special ability

 ## Description
 - This was my computer Science 2 final project during my first year at University of Wisconsin-Stout.